-Although often caused by caries, bad breath can also be a sign of a developing or developed gum infection.
-A rather early symptom, the foul mouth odour can alert you that your gums need additional care and prevent the infection from worsening.
+Although often caused by caries, bad breath can also signify a developing or developed gum infection.
+A rather early symptom, the foul mouth odour, can alert you that your gums need additional care and prevent the infection from worsening.

 Gum treatment for mouth ulcers

-Seemingly innocent, mouth ulcers (or gum ulcers) can cause serious discomfort.
+Seemingly innocent, mouth ulcers (or gum ulcers) can cause severe discomfort.
 In some cases, they can be a sign of celiac disease, HIV (AIDs), diabetes, Behcet’s disease, or a damaged immune system.

 If you realise that you often suffer from mouth ulcers, book an appointment with one of our experienced dentists for an assessment.
-We will be able to help you determine the reason and appropriate treatment, an help you with instant pain relief medication if needed.
+We will be able to help you determine the reason and appropriate treatment and help you with instant pain relief medication if needed.

 Tartar (calculus) removal

-To prevent this from happening you should visit a hygienist every 6 months, or if recommended by your dentist – every 3 to 6 months.
-The regular tartar removal will help retain the health of your gums intact and guarantee that you keep your natural teeth for longer.
+To prevent this from happening, you should visit a hygienist every 6 months, or if recommended by your dentist – every 3 to 6 months.
+Regular tartar removal will help retain the health of your gums intact and guarantee that you keep your natural teeth for longer.